HackYourFutureBelgium/python-master-class/2-basics/whatIsPython.md

 ## Introduction

-Python is a versatile and powerful general-purpose programming language renowned for its interpretive nature, interactivity, object-oriented paradigm, and high-level functionality.
-It stands out with its dynamic typing and efficient garbage collection mechanisms.
+Python is a high-level, interpreted, interactive and object-oriented scripting language.
+Python is designed to be highly readable.
+It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.

 ## Key Features